tanushaggarwal/DataVoid/LINKEDIN_POST.md

 **Post:**

-🔧 **Building PrivacyBlitz: The Technical Journey**
+🔧 **Building DataVoid: The Technical Journey**

-With one month to launch, PrivacyBlitz is production-ready.
+With one month to launch, DataVoid is production-ready.
 Here's the tech stack:

 **Architecture:**
 - Chrome Extension (Manifest V3)